SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 - The yellow triangle means you have made changes that have not been saved.
 - Be sure to _Save_ before you leave this screen, or changes will be lost.
 - If you have the DOI for a new source, this button provides access to the CrossRef database of DOIs.
 If it works (it usually does), most of the fields you need will be filled in.
-However, BE SURE TO CHECK THEM, as they are not always correct.
+Be sure to _check them_, as they are not always correct.
 - If you have the reference in BibTex format (most reference databases will output this), you can input it here.
   - From Zotero, simply select the reference, right-click on it, select “export item” and save the file as BibTeX.
   - From EndNote, select the reference and fill out the "label" field.
 Then go to File > export and select "text file", "BibTeX export".
 Most people don’t fill out the "label" field in their EndNote database, but if you don’t, you will have to add the label manually by editing the exported text file (that is the field highlighted in the example below).
 In the New Source Form, Choose the blue BibTex box at the top of the screen, and paste in the exported *.txt file.
 Drag and drop doesn’t seem to work here.